Security best practices

 - Disable SmartRDP access, unless needed.

-- Set a runtime limit, expiration date, and/or date/time restrictions to limit access and validity duration of the sharing portal.
+- Set a runtime limit, expiration date, and/or date and time restrictions to limit access and validity duration of the sharing portal.

 For more information, see Sharing VMs and environments with sharing portals.